 Audiobooks and Videos

 The online videos, presented by Brian Kennelly, expand on spiritual and religious connections related to the content of each lesson.
-These are relatively short videos running no more than ten minutes.
-The videos are presented as lectures punctuated occasionally with other video footage and images.
-Kennelly speaks at a level that children can understand.
+These are relatively short videos running no more than ten minutes each.
+The videos are presented as lectures, punctuated occasionally with other video footage and images.
+Kennelly speaks at a level that even younger children can understand.
 For example, he illustrates the difference between man and animals by talking about trying to take his dog to church with him.
-I expect that some first and second graders might not be able to stay tuned in, but you’ll have to judge for yourself.
+These are interesting, but I expect that some first and second graders might not be able to stay tuned in for the entirety of each video.

 The Foundations of Science courses provide Catholic families with an excellent option that allows parents to teach a wide range of ages together.
+However, there might be material too hard for the youngest students and insufficiently challenging for the oldest.
 Parents need to assign age-appropriate activities for each child, but that should be easy to do.